 Income inequality (Gini coefficient) in Guatemala

 In 2023, the Gini coefficient of income inequality in Guatemala was 45.2, down from 48.3 in 2014.
-Explore the historical series and compare Guatemala with other economies below.
+This gives Guatemala the 10th-highest globally (out of 106 economies with available data).

 Income inequality (Gini coefficient)